 The scale is as per proper explanations, and one even can find where will any LM potency stand as compared to a C one, be it LM100, LM200, or any C one… So, something big on this front.

-An interesting observation on the scale revealed above is how LM8 is higher than 10M.
-One maynot have thought so, and with this, if LM8 stands above 10M, it certainly raises our eyebrows on to how the rest of the LMs stand, and where does a particular one do as compared to the respective C ones.
+An interesting observation on the scale revealed above is how LM8 is higher than 10M, and even how LM16 is higher than CM!
+One maynot have thought so, and with this, if LM8 stands above 10M, and LM16 stands above CM, it certainly raises our eyebrows on to how the rest of the LMs stand, and where does a particular one do, as compared to the respective C ones.

 And pls do know, the time for which an LM potency acts is longer.
 So, despite LM1 between 30C and 200C, if given more, it will act for more time.
 And therefore, these potencies need to be given in lesser doses, which even Hahnemann said.